-- 1. Students will demonstrate the ability to engage in focused inquiry by researching a topic, evaluating relevant literature and writing an action research paper. - 2.
-Students will demonstrate the ability to disseminate information through manuscripts and presentations. - Students will demonstrate that their decisions and actions reflect a knowledge of the school reform/improvement process by creating and completing an action research project.
+- 1. Students will demonstrate the ability to engage in focused inquiry by researching a topic, evaluating relevant literature, writing an action research paper, and presenting the results of their study. - 2.
+Students will demonstrate the ability to disseminate information through articles and presentations. - Students will demonstrate that their decisions and actions reflect a knowledge of the school reform/improvement process and the implications for systemic school development through the change process.